Von Kármán swirling flow: Two rotating coaxial disks

 Here boundary conditions are six because pressure is not known either at the top or bottom wall; $\lambda$ is to be obtained as part of solution.
 For large Reynolds number $Re\gg 1$, Batchelor argued that the fluid in the core would rotate at a constant velocity, flanked by two boundary layers at each disk for $\gamma\geq 0$ and there would be two uniform counter-rotating flow of thickness $\xi=1/2$ for $\gamma=-1$.
 However, Stewartson predicted that for $\gamma=0,-1$ the fluid in the core would not rotate at $Re\gg 1$, but just left with two boundary layers at each disk.
-It turns out, Stewartson predictions were correct.
+It turns out, Stewartson predictions were correct (see Stewartson layer).

 There is also an exact solution if the two disks are rotating about different axes but for $\gamma=1$.

 Applications

 Von Kármán swirling flow finds its applications in wide range of fields, which includes rotating machines, filtering systems, computer storage devices, heat transfer and mass transfer applications, combustion-related problems, planetary formations, geophysical applications etc.